NasMin-GameJam/GameJam-01/README.md

 3. A place where players can search for rooms/game too

 This contain Automatic Matchmaking and Custom Matchmaking
-1. Currently making Custom Matchmaking
+1. Custom Matchmaking
+2. Automatic Matchmaking

 Can project file be found in _Moi folder/03_Photon_Lobby